janverschelde/PHCpack/src/doc/source/options.rst

 the outcome of a coin toss after the coin toss and not before the coin toss.
 Therefore phc -0 should be used only for debugging purposes.

-phc -a : Solving polynomial systems equation-by-equation
+phc -a : solving polynomial systems equation-by-equation
 --------------------------------------------------------

 The equation-by-equation solver applies the diagonal homotopies